-Looking at the 2020 season, courses are opening their tee sheets earlier than ever, with many already having had their sheets open for a few months.
-The courses that don’t have their tee sheets open are taking requests for 2020, putting them on file and will be filled in the order received, which means if you don’t get your requests in now, you might miss out!
+Looking at the upcoming season, courses are opening their tee sheets earlier than ever with many already having had their sheets open for a few months.
+The courses that don’t have their tee sheets open are taking requests for the upcoming season, putting them on file will be filled in the order received, which mean if you don’t get your request in now, you might miss out!

 Unlike the United States, many of the clubs in the United Kingdom and Ireland run on a semi-private model, meaning that there are parts of their tee sheets reserved for member-play and competitions with other parts reserved for visitors.
 Many of these clubs have very few times available for visitors on weekends as this is prime member’s time as you might imagine.
 That being said, getting on these tee sheets as far in advance as possible gives you the best chance for success!